davidgasquez/handbook/Open Data.md

 ## Frequently Asked Questions

-> I'm not super clear on these answers!
-Please [reach out](https://davidgasquez.github.io/) if you want to chat about it.
+> Please [reach out](https://davidgasquez.github.io/) if you want to chat about these ideas or ask more questions.

 ### 1. What would be a great use case to start with?